 “It also gives insight into early industrial endeavors such as the manufacture of rum and refined sugar at Moray Fields.”

 When visitors first arrive at Heritage Park, they are encouraged to visit the Compass Centre which tells the history of the site through historic photographs, sketches and information which allow visitors to appreciate the stories and significant developments from the past up to the present day.

 After learning about the history of the site, visitors can then walk through the heritage trails and view the remaining artefacts such as the old well, and the steps of the Old Homestead.

 On a broader community level, the South Sea Islander history of the site has presented an opportunity to recognise the contribution made by past generations of South Sea Islanders and provide a tangible, visitable focus for the Island and Australian South Sea Islander community and their descendants.
 Space is being made available for the South Sea Islander community to remember their ancestors at this place.

 Acting Project Director Bryan Finney said: “The North Harbour team and our heritage partners the Abbey Museum are looking forward to welcoming the first visitors to this unique and special site – bringing a touch of history to our modern, community-based development.”

 North Harbour Heritage Park will be open from 6am to 6pm.
 For more information please visit our website, www.northharbour.com.au.

 Find North Harbour

 North Harbour is the winner of the UDIA Award for Best Residential Subdivision in Queensland and is EnviroDevelopment Accredited.
-To find out more about house and land packages at North Harbour please contact us and to keep up to date with the latest news and info, including our regular events, please> sign up for our email updates and find us on Facebook and Instagram (@northharbourliving).
+To discover more about North Harbour Heritage Park please contact us and to keep up to date with the latest news and info, including our regular events, please sign up for our email updates and find us on Facebook and Instagram (@northharbourliving).